kinemspa/dosifi_flutter/docs/archive/NAVIGATION_ACCESSIBILITY_REPORT.md

-# Navigation Accessibility Report - Dosifi App
+# Navigation Accessibility Report (Archived)

+Archived from: /NAVIGATION_ACCESSIBILITY_REPORT.md
+Archived on: 2025-08-18

+---

+# Navigation Accessibility (Stub)

+This report is now merged into TECHNICAL_DESIGN.md (Navigation section).
+See docs/INDEX.md for the canonical documentation map.

 ## Overview
 This report analyzes all implemented screens and features in the Dosifi app to identify what is accessible through navigation and what may be missing from the user interface flow.